wembley00t/kickstarter_analysis/README.md

      ![image](https://user-images.githubusercontent.com/100876517/160255319-2509b569-205d-41e1-81c5-58de84d35494.png)

-  * A new pivot table based on the Kickstarter data was placed in the new worksheet, "Theater Outcomes by Launch Date."
+  * The COUNTIFS() function was used to populate the "Number Successful," "Number Failed," and "Number Canceled" columns.
-  * The pivot table was filtered based on "Parent Category" and "Years."
+    The criteria for the COUNTIFS() function was based on the kickstarter worksheet using the "goal," "outcome" and subcategory of "plays."

-  * The row labels were the months of January through December.
-  * The column labels were "successful," "failed," and "canceled."
+  * The "Total Projects" column was completed by using the SUM() function to add the columns "Number Successful," "Number Failed" and "Number Canceled."

-  * The parent category was filtered for "theater."
+  * The percentages of successful, failed and canceled projects was calculated.
-  * The campaign outcomes were sorted in descending order.
+  * A line chart labeled "Outcomes_vs_Goals" was created to show the relationship of the percentage successful, failed or canceled on the y-axis to the goal amount on the x-axis.

 ### Challenges and Difficulties Encountered